Lab 2 - C++, CMake & IDE

 \--main.cpp

-- Using text editor fill the
+- Using a text editor, fill the

 main.cpp